Albanian president in scuffle with police at opposition party HQ

 Shortly after the press conference was broadcast, Meta arrived at the FRD office and ordered the police to leave.
 Video footage of Meta’s arrival shows the president and his entourage involved in a physical altercation with police officers.

-After the incident, Meta gave as statement to police, as quoted by Albanian Daily News, claiming police had attempted “to physically and psychologically violate any opposition force”, and calling on the opposition to wake up.
+After the incident, Meta gave a statement to the police, as quoted by Albanian Daily News, claiming police had attempted “to physically and psychologically violate any opposition force”, and calling on the opposition to wake up.

 “I was passing by here by chance, you saw how the [FRD] chairman was attacked, in the presence of the president.
 Either enforce the laws, or you will end up like [former Egyptian leader Muhammad Hosni El Sayed] Mubarak’s cops,” Meta added.

-Meanwhile, Tirana mayor Erin Veliaj, a close ally of Socialist Prime Minister Edi Rama told a TV show that Meta’s intervention was a “provocation” and that the president was “going through a phase of total degeneration, psychic, mental” and offered the services of the city’s rehabilitation programme for "alcoholic and violent men”.
+Meanwhile, Tirana mayor Erin Veliaj, a close ally of Socialist Prime Minister Edi Rama, told a TV show that Meta’s intervention was a “provocation” and that the president was “going through a phase of total degeneration, psychic, mental” and offered the services of the city’s rehabilitation programme for "alcoholic and violent men”.

 “Allow me to not comment over this, because we are in the midst of the clinically grave show which seeks for humane solidarity with whomever and not only to someone who is the president of the republic that has clear issues,” said Rama, when asked by reporters about the events.